rmkatti/skymapper/README.rst

 .. |fnL| replace:: f\ :sub:`nL`

-**skymapper** is a Python package designed to define, visualize and analyze all-sky and deep-sky surveys.
-It was created for SPHEREx, an Earth-orbiting spectrophotometer in development at Caltech/Jet Propulsion Laboratory.
+**skymapper** is a Python package designed to define, visualize and analyze all-sky and deep-sky surveys for SPHEREx, an Earth-orbiting spectrophotometer in development at Caltech/Jet Propulsion Laboratory.